ui3TD/Idol-Manager-Unfair_plus/README.md

 - If there is an Indiscreet member, girls in dating relationships unknown to the player have a 2% chance of having the relationship revealed each week.
 - When the relationship is revealed, the girls involved lose 30 mental stamina.
 - If the group forbids dating then a scandal point is added for each girl.
-- Fixed so that when girls dating each other break up, their relationship status is no longer known.

 ### What's included in the mod JSON files?
 - Special notification when the Indiscreet trait is activated.